I've Been Granted DACA: Can I Leave the U.S. to Visit Family?

 The agency will not grant Advance Parole for a mere vacation.

 If USCIS does grant you Advance Parole, it will give you a form called an I-512L, which you can show to the U.S. border officers upon your return.
-Realize, however, that the I-512L is not an absolute guarantee that you will be allowed to return to the United States—though you certainly should not leave the U.S. without it.
+Realize, however, that the I-512L is not an absolute guarantee that you will be allowed to return to the United States—though you certainly should not leave the United States without it.
+The 2nd Trump Administration's aggressive efforts to deport undocumented immigrants have also heightened fears that DACA holders will not be allowed to return to the United States, though so far, this hasn't been a problem

 When a DACA Holder Can Qualify for Advance Parole

-If you don't fit into one of these categories, it's possible USCIS will view your planned trip as a mere vacation.
+If you don't fit into one of these categories, it's possible USCIS will view your planned trip as a mere vacation, and deny the Advance Parole request.

 You will definitely want to obtain documentation of the facts supporting your request, such as letters or invitations from program sponsors or your professor or employer concerning your planned participation in an overseas seminar or program; or medical test results and a recent doctor's letter emphasizing the seriousness of a foreign family member's condition and the importance of your visit (plus birth or marriage certificates proving your relationship to this person).
 Include these with your Advance Parole application.

 Even if you plan to hire an attorney for help, now is a good time to start gathering these documents.
-Any that are not in English will need to be accompanied by word-for-word translations.
+Any that are not in English will need to be accompanied by word-for-word translations, ideally done by professionals.

 How to Apply for Advance Parole

-To apply for Advance Parole, you will need Form I-131 to U.S. Citizenship and Immigration Services (USCIS), along with supporting documents showing your urgent reasons for applying, photos, and a fee.
+To apply for an Advance Parole travel document, you will need Form I-131 to U.S. Citizenship and Immigration Services (USCIS), along with supporting documents showing your urgent reasons for applying, photos, and a fee (currently $630 for paper filing and $580 for online filing).

 For more information on the application process, see DACA Recipients: How to Apply for a Travel Document (Advance Parole).

-If it is truly an emergency, contact USCIS at 1-800-375-5283.
-Start early in the morning; you are unlikely to reach a live person right away, but will likely have to wait for a return call.
+If your need for the travel document is truly an emergency, contact USCIS at 1-800-375-5283.
+Start early in the morning; you are unlikely to reach a live person right away, but will likely have to navigate a phone tree then wait for a return call.
 That person might then be able to arrange an appointment at your local USCIS field office to apply for Emergency Advance Parole.

-A good attorney can analyze the facts of your case and spot any potential problems, update you on any late-breaking changes in USCIS policy, prepare the forms and help gather documents, write cover letters and legal arguments, and assess your level of risk upon return.
+A good attorney can analyze the facts of your case and spot any potential problems, update you on any late-breaking changes in USCIS policy about eligibility, payment, and so on, prepare the government forms and help gather documents, write cover letters and legal arguments, and assess your level of risk upon return.

 NEED IMMIGRATION HELP ?